Dallastown residents saw a familiar face in front of them for Meet the Superintendent Candidates night.

 Both answered submitted questions from the audience inside Dallastown Area High School auditorium Thursday night as they wrapped up a day full of interviews with various focus groups from the district, from teachers to students.

-The board hopes to make a decision by the end of June, said member Don Jasmann, as the field has been
+The board hopes to make a decision by the end of June, said member Don Jasmann, as the field has been whittled from 17 to six to two.

 Both finalists bring loads of experience.
 Dyer, 59, has been in education for more than three decades, starting in Virginia.
 He joined Dallastown as assistant superintendent for curriculum and instruction in 2005, and took over as acting superintendent in February after the school board requested the resignation of then-superintendent Stewart Weinberg.